IJuanTM/simpl/add-ons/auth/README.md

 #### Views

 In the `views` folder you can find pages for all of the pages that are used in the add-on.
 These pages contain forms for logging in, registering, etc. In the `parts` folder you can find the code for changing the navigation bar based on if the user is logged in.
-Here you can also find a `mails` folder with mail templates used by the framework, as well as a `users` folder with subpages for the admin system.
+Here you can also find a `users` folder with subpages for the admin system.

 #### Styling